Ankylosing spondylitis

 Lifestyle choices also can help manage ankylosing spondylitis.

-• Don't smoke.
-If you smoke, quit.
-Smoking is generally bad for your health, but it creates additional problems for people with ankylosing spondylitis, including further hampering breathing.
+- Do not smoke.
+If you smoke, try to stop.
+Smoking is generally bad for your health and can make breathing even harder for people with ankylosing spondylitis.

-• Practice good posture.
-Practicing standing straight in front of a mirror can help you avoid some of the problems associated with ankylosing spondylitis.
+- Practice good posture.
+Practice standing straight in front of a mirror.
+Standing straight can help you avoid some of the issues related to ankylosing spondylitis.

 Coping and support

+Living with ankylosing spondylitis can be challenging.
 The course of your condition can change over time, and you might have painful episodes and periods of less pain throughout your life.
-But most people are able to live productive lives despite a diagnosis of ankylosing spondylitis.
+But most people can live productive lives despite a diagnosis of ankylosing spondylitis.

 You might want to join an online or in-person support group of people with this condition, to share experiences and support.